jaredschultz214/jaredschultz214.github.io/cv-and-resume.md

             Software Engineering Intern
         </div>
         <ul>
-            <li>Migrated testing infrastructure from Bash to Python.</li>
-            <li>Developed validation and system-level test procedures.</li>
-            <li>Investigated defects and generated detailed bug reports.</li>
+            <li>Translated the existing test environment from Bash into Python to improve readability and package support.</li>
+            <li>Traced bugs through layers of code and wrote tickets for unresolved issues with detailed reproduction steps.</li>
+            <li>Anticipated future requirements and implemented features into the test environment to promote code longevity.</li>
+            <li>Determined software requirements and developed system tests to validate the state of the project.</li>
-            <li>Contributed to documentation and development workflows using GitLab, Jira, and Confluence.</li>
+            <li>Contributed to professional documentation through Confluence, understood team workflow through Jira, and streamlined version control through GitLab.</li>
         </ul>
     </div>
 </div>